chaitanyarahalkar/Name-Generator-RNN/README.md

     - Forward propagation to compute the loss function
     - Backward propagation to compute the gradients with respect to the loss function
     - Clip the gradients to avoid exploding gradients
-    - Using the gradients, update your parameter with the gradient descent update rule.
+    - Using the gradients, update parameters with the gradient descent update rule.
 - Return the learned parameters

 <img src="rnn-2.png" style="width:450;height:300px;">